 The challenge features a Total Cash Prize Pool of $15,000 USD

-⚖ This prize pool is equally divided among the 3 tracks.
+⚖ This prize pool is currently equally divided among 3 of the 4 tracks as follows.

 Track 1: best overall agent

 Track 2: BEST AGENT SUBSTANTIALLY USING A NEURAL NETWORK: